-They are also more likely to lean in closely when they want to look at something.
-This combination along with getting excited around dogs, approaching them too quickly, talking loudly and trying to hug the animal can result in a bite.
+Children are also more likely to lean in closely when they want to look at the dog.
+This combined with a child who is excited around dogs and who may approach them too quickly, talking loudly and trying to hug the animal can result in a bite.

 - Always supervise your child around dogs.

-- Ask the owner for permission before petting a dog Move slowly around dogs so as not to startle them
+- Ask the owner for permission before petting a dog.
+Move slowly around dogs so as not to startle them.

-- Keep fingers together when feeding a dog a treat so they won’t confuse the hand and the treat
+- Keep fingers together when feeding a dog a treat so they won’t confuse the hand and the treat.

-- DON’T pet a dog playing with a toy because the dog may become defensive
+- DON’T pet a dog playing with a toy because the dog may become defensive.

 - DON’T try and pet a dog in its car or over the fence.
-Most dogs instinctively protect their property
+Most dogs instinctively protect their property.

-- DON’T creep up on a dog that is sleeping or eating since dogs may bite when startled or frightened
+- DON’T creep up on a dog that is sleeping or eating since dogs may bite when startled or frightened.